 Are you the "black sheep" of your family?

-You may feel conflicting feelings of gratitude and obligation for the sacrifices your parents made.
-The transformations that accompany typical American adulthood may start to feel like disloyalty to your family, your culture, and somehow, your entire country.
+Typical American rites of passage into adulthood may start to feel like disloyalty to your family, your culture, and somehow, your entire country.

-You start to feel like a foreigner to your family, you're reminded of your otherness among your peers.
+You start to feel like a foreigner to your family.
+And are reminded of your otherness among your peers.